escobarana/real_time_kafka/README.md

 # Sending sensors' measures in real time to kafka
 In order to run the code you need to have installed in your computer the following software: `https://openhardwaremonitor.org/downloads/`

+**IMPORTANT:**

-*IMPORTANT*  When producing records to a Kafka Topic, OpenHardwareMonitor must be running.
+When producing records to a Kafka Topic, OpenHardwareMonitor must be running.

 ## Sensors folder
 In `measures.py` you can find the three different methods used to measure each sensor (Temperature, Power, Load)